 - class consciousness:

-- the lack of awareness of one’s rank in society and relationship to the means of production
+- an awareness of one’s rank in society and relationship to the means of production

 - false consciousness: